What is on-bill financing?

 - sufficient financing to cover a comprehensive set of improvements and appliance upgrades, preferably up to $10,000 or more

-How can I get my utility to offer an on-bill financing program?
+How can I get my utility to offer on-bill financing?

-Through our Energy Savings for Appalachia campaign, we are working to promote on-bill financing programs through rural electric cooperatives in Appalachia.
-If your utility does not currently offer a comprehensive home energy efficiency finance program, you should ask them to develop one (and also get as many of your friends and neighbors to do the same).
+Through our Energy Savings for Appalachia campaign, Appalachian Voices is working to promote tariffed on-bill financing programs through rural electric cooperatives in Appalachia.
+If your utility does not currently offer a comprehensive home energy efficiency finance program, you should ask them to develop one — and get as many of your friends and neighbors to do the same.